bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

       [...]
 ```

-There is a naming convention for views in Rails.
+There is a naming convention for views in Quails.
 Typically, the views share their name with the associated controller action, as you can see above.
 For example, the index controller action of the `articles_controller.rb` will use the `index.html.erb` view file in the `app/views/articles` directory.
 The complete HTML returned to the client is composed of a combination of this ERB file, a layout template that wraps it, and all the partials that the view may reference.
 Within this guide you will find more detailed documentation about each of these three components.